Welcome to Hearty Sol where I share recipes, DIY projects and our farm family story with the world!

 Savory and light, this chicken harvest casserole is packed with veggies and flavor!

-This chicken harvest casserole is even better on the second day when the broth has been cooked into the veggies and the chicken.
+Bonus: This chicken harvest casserole is even better the next day when the broth has been cooked into the veggies and the chicken!

 5 Things You Can Do With A Whole Chicken & Not Waste a Thing Video

 Instead of cutting up the brussel sprouts first, I find it easier to let them cook/saute a little bit and then use my metal chopper to chop them up later with the rest of the veggies

 The quickest way I know to make delicious chicken broth is by using Watkins Chicken Soup Base.
 It takes up much less space in my cupboard than housing cans or cartons of chicken broth and I can make several cups of chicken broth with it.
 I love that I don’t have to open a 16oz carton of broth, and only use 8oz of it.
 This allows me to make servings of any size I choose without waste.
 I use it in everything from soup to nuts.
 I mean literally, I have used it on nuts before.
 We even sprinkle it on top of chicken legs before they go on my grill.

 Once my veggies are par-cooked I like to take my metal chopper and chop them up, slightly finer.
 This is the best way to get kids to try new veggies.
 For some reason when they are smaller, it seems new things go down easier ;).

 1 can Mushrooms (chopped)